 9. Each challenge must have a cloth label—quilts on back bottom right corner, wearable, inside right side, purse or tote, inside right side.

-***Due at May meeting 2017, they will be displayed and voted on at our June luncheon and meeting
+***Due early at June meeting 2017, they will be displayed and voted on at our June luncheon and meeting

 Cost is $5.00 to participate in each category.